Christian Frederick Martin

 One of Martin’s most important innovations was the X-bracing system, which he introduced in the 1850s.
 The X-bracing system provided greater stability to the soundboard, resulting in a guitar that had a fuller sound and greater resonance.
 This design quickly became popular and remains a hallmark of Martin guitars to this day.

-The Legacy of Christian Frederick Martin
+The Legacy of C. F. Martin

 Today, Martin Guitars is still family-owned and operated and is considered one of the finest acoustic guitar makers in the world.
 The company has a long list of famous musicians who have played Martin guitars, including Eric Clapton, Johnny Cash, and Bob Dylan.

-In recognition of his contributions to the world of guitar making, Christian Frederick Martin was inducted into the American Classical Guitar Hall of Fame in 2008.
+In recognition of his contributions to the world of guitar-making, Christian Frederick Martin was inducted into the American Classical Guitar Hall of Fame in 2008.
 His name is now synonymous with quality, innovation, and a commitment to excellence that has defined Martin Guitars for over 180 years.